 Molly Maleckar, Ph.D.

-As the former leader of her research department and former Director of Simula’s graduate school, Molly tries to bring both an interdisciplinary and global perspective to her work.
+As a current team lead, and the former leader of her research department and Director of Simula’s graduate school, Molly endeavors to bring both an interdisciplinary and global perspective to her work.
 This means being open to concepts from both related and unrelated fields of research to support and guide translational science.
 Simply stated, she enjoys work which occurs at the intersection of technology and biology and remains fascinated by our growing ability to understand previously enigmatic aspects of the human body via advances in technology.
 She has also been involved in teaching throughout her scientific career, and enjoys sharing research advances with the public at conferences and seminars, particularly when she can spark curiosity and encourage discussion.